What is IRD?

 Eye problems

 Your eyes may feel dry or sore.
-Your doctor can prescribe eye drops to help with this.
-If your eyes get red and inflamed (conjunctivitis), tell your doctor.
+Your doctor, nurse or pharmacist can give you advice and eye drops to help with this.

 Loss of appetite